awesome-self-funded/awesome-self-funded/README.md

 An inspirational list of successful **self-funded AKA "bootstrapped"** software startups that never took any outside funding, but turn a profit instead.

-Awesome products that have significant annual revenue (AR) of 7-figures or close and where a paying customer is the only boss they have to please.
+Awesome products that have significant annual revenue (AR) of 7-figures or close, and where a paying customer is the only boss they have to please (not VC or the owning megacorp).

 - [Ahrefs](https://ahrefs.com) - SEO software ($50M ARR)
 - [Balsamiq](https://balsamiq.com/) - UI mockup software ($10M ARR)